6 Ridiculous Lies You Believe About the Founding of America

 The Native Americans didn't hate Europeans just for the clouds of shit-smelling awfulness they dragged around behind them.
 Missionaries met Indians who thought Europeans were "physically weak, sexually untrustworthy, atrociously ugly" and "possessed little intelligence in comparison to themselves."
 The Europeans didn't do much to debunk the comparison in the physical beauty department.
-Verrazzano, the sailor who witnessed the densely populated East Coast, called a native who boarded his ship "as beautiful in stature and build as I can possibly describe," before presumably adding, "you know, for a dude."
-This man-crush wasn't an isolated incident.
+Verrazzano, the sailor who witnessed the densely populated East Coast, called a native who boarded his ship “as beautiful in stature and build as I can possibly describe.”
+This wasn't an isolated incident.
 British fisherman William Wood described the Indians in New England as "more amiable to behold, though dressed only in Adam's finery, than ... an English dandy in the newest fashion."
 Or, with the bullshit removed, "Better looking than any of us, and they're not even fucking trying."

 OK, now that we got that out of the way, we can tell you about the historical slash-fiction your history teacher forgot to tell you actually freaking happened.

 Columbus Didn't Discover America: Vikings vs. Indians

 America was discovered in 1492 because Europeans were starting to get curious about the outside world thanks to the Renaissance and Enlightenment and Europeans of the time just generally being the first smart people ever.
 Columbus named the people who already lived there Indians, presumably because he was being charmingly self-deprecating.